10 Must-Haves for Localization Tools

-Whether you’re localizing a web or mobile app, a website or voice service, or another kind of content, the localization tool you use can have a tremendous impact on your bottom line.
-That’s what makes it so important to choose one that’s easy to use and has well-thought-out features in place.
+Whether you’re localizing a web or mobile app, a website or voice service, or another kind of content, the localization technology you use can have a tremendous impact on your bottom line.
+That's what makes it so important to choose one that’s easy to use and has well-thought-out features in place.

 Here are 10 must-haves for localization tools and what makes each one essential to a successful localization workflow.

 Your localization tool should be cloud-based